'Person of interest' in disappearance of Bucks County, Pennsylvania men deemed 'flight risk'

 Weintraub said DiNardo has not been named a suspect, but a person of interest in the disappearance of four men: Mark Sturgis, 22; Tom Meo, 21; Dean Finocchiaro, 19; and Jim Tar Patrick, 19.
 Patrick was last seen July 5, and the three other men were reported missing July 7.

-Weintraub stressed the gun charge DiNardo was arrested for on Monday was separate from the missing men investigation.
+Weintraub said "there are some very obvious links" connecting DiNardo to the missing four men, but stressed the gun charge he was arrested for on Monday was separate from the current investigation.

 "I think if someone is charged with something and becomes a person of interest, it's fair to say to a judge that he now becomes a greater flight risk," Weintraub said.